whatengel666/whatengel666/README.md

 i have depression
 i can't hurt myself
-yeh ik it's pain to kill myself but I don't want to kill myself so I can fix everything what my sister did to me I forgive her
+yeh ik it's pain to kill myself but I don't want to kill myself so I can fix everything what my sister did to me I forgive her -_-

 ┅┅┅┅┅┅┅༻❁༺┅┅┅┅┅┅┅

 free c+h
-I was lonely some time my friends went offline and i need someone who cares about me but not the weird people it makes me uncomfortable
+I was lonely some time my friends went offline and i need someone who cares about me but not the weird people it makes me uncomfortable, u can be my friend if u want! just keep talking to me so I can know ya ^_^

 ┅┅┅┅┅┅┅༻❁༺┅┅┅┅┅┅┅